Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Taste to check if the seasoning is to your liking, adjust by adding pepper, salt and even a little bit of red chilli powder season if necessary.

-Once you are done with the mixture, it should be mixed enough that they form balls easily.
+Once you are done with the mixture, it should be mixed enough that it forms balls easily.

 If you are planning to freeze the cutlets, you will need to remove all the moisture from all of the ingredients in the fish cutlets.